kdoore/CS2335-Gitbook/project-1-behavior-scripts.md

 ###Apple Class - Apple Script Component
 The following class code determines when the apple's have fallen below the bottom of the screen, then they are destroyed.
-Attach this script to the Apple prefab to create a script component.
+Attach this script to the Apple Prefab-GameObject to create a script component.

 ```java